GhostCat12/Breast-Cancer-Screening-ML-Pipeline/README.md

 ## 1. Introduction
 It is estimated that breast cancer is the most common cancer, with the highest incidence, mortality, and prevalence in women, worldwide [1].
 Since 1985 research and treatments have rapidly evolved, alongside the introduction of mass screening.
 Early detection has played a vital role in catching breast cancer in-situ stage 0 or localised stage 1.
 Currently, 99% of breast cancer patients survive for more than five years if discovered during stages 0 – 1.
-The drastically lowered mortality rates from the late 1980s are portrayed in *Figure 1*; this was partly due to the adaption of mammography screening [2][3].
+The drastically lowered mortality rates from the late 1980s are portrayed in *Figure 1*; this was partly due to the adoption of mammography screening [2][3].

 ![](images/figure_1.png)
 **Figure 1.** Female mortality rate of breast cancer in countries with available data from 1960 to 2018 [2].